How to Apply

 Students with Special Needs

-Students with special needs Information regarding services for students with special needs is available in the Office of the Dean of Students.
-Students needing these services are encouraged to meet with the dean of students prior to enrollment.
+Accommodations and Disability Access can provide information regarding services for students with special needs.
+Students needing these services are encouraged to meet with the coordinator prior to enrollment.